 This represents a minimal, basic level of trust, but we encourage you to go beyond that.
 Set your sights higher to become established as a thought leader in your industry.

 Include teasers for 1-3 thought leadership pieces on your homepage for added effectiveness.

 Include calls to action and opportunities for conversion

 AKA: Buttons, links, chat widgets, and signup forms

 The most important factor in having a homepage that converts is offering opportunities for conversion!
 This might seem obvious, but it’s often overlooked.
 Include links and buttons in the right places that allow people to take the next step with you.

 As soon as someone lands on your homepage, they should be able to see a button with the #1 action you’d like them to take.

 Including a fantastic lead magnet signup is also one of the best ways to have a homepage that converts visitors into leads, and ultimately sales and growth for your business.

 Is your current website leaving money on the table?

 Want to know if your website homepage is actively losing you leads and sales?
+Looking to upgrade your website?
 Schedule a call with Tierney and she’ll help you assess the areas for opportunity on your current website.